01-edu/public/subjects/doubtful/README.md

 ### Instructions

-Write a function called `doubtful` that adds to every string passed to it a question mark (?).
+Create a function named `doubtful` which appends a question mark to every string passed to it.
+It must not return a value.

-You have to complete the signature the functions to make it fit the usage and you also have to modify the usage to be able to do what is expected.

-- Restrictions:

-  - `doubtful` cannot return any value.

-  - And in the example of the usage you can only modify the argument of the function

-### Expected

 ```rust
 pub fn doubtful(s: /*give the correct type*/ ) {
 }
 ```

+You'll need to complete the function signature, so that it works properly with the usage example.
+You'll also need to complete the usage if you plan to use it.

 ### Usage